1. Clear the stale cache

 Templates are not found

-Verify that core/templates/ exists in the project directory and that templates were copied:
+Verify that core/default-templates/ exists in the project directory and that templates were copied:

 Which lesson category should I use?